Yashu270504/Mood_tracker/README.md

 # Mood_tracker
-A website based app for tracking mood using python code
+A website based user interface for tracking mood or emotions using python code
 <br>
 It includes the following features:
 <br>